scotthansonde/eslint-config-smh/readme.md

 These are my settings for ESLint and Prettier

 You might like them - or you might not.
 Don't worry you can always change them.
+This is forked from https://github.com/wesbos/eslint-config-wesbos, thanks Wes!

 ## What it does
 * Lints JavaScript based on the latest standards
 * Fixes issues and formatting errors with Prettier
 * Lints + Fixes inside of html script tags
 * Lints + Fixes React via eslint-config-airbnb
-* You can see all the [rules here](https://github.com/wesbos/eslint-config-wesbos/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
+* You can see all the [rules here](https://github.com/scotthansonde/eslint-config-smh/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
 You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.

 ## Installing